-5.2 TREE PRUNING
+5.2.2 Tree Pruning

-Pruning of mature trees should only be undertaken where essential, to prevent open wounds that allow the ingress of decay and fungal spores that have the potential to infect the tree.
-Temporary tying back of branches while works are completed should be the preferred approach and avoids the need to prune trees.
-However, any pruning work required should ideally be undertaken during the winter and summer months and pruning during autumn (when fungal spores are abundant) should be avoided if possible.
+Pruning of mature trees should only be undertaken where essential, to prevent open wounds that allow the ingress of decay and provide an opportunity for fungal spores to infect the tree.
+Pruning works should ideally be undertaken during the winter months when the tree is dormant or during the summer months when the tree is fully active.
+Autumn pruning (when fungal spores are abundant in the surrounding atmosphere) should be avoided if possible.
+Juvenile trees should be formatively pruned in their early years to reduce the presence of potential defects into maturity that would reduce their lifespan.